-Consider the hardware demands when purchasing high frame rate cameras.
+Consider the hardware demands when purchasing high frame rate or very high resolution cameras.

 A 640x480 resolution webcam will work well on a low specification PC.
 A ThinkPad X61 (used to produce the examples in this manual) satisfies this requirement.
 The following specification can achieve 30fps at 640 x 480 with a USB2 webcam.

 · 120Gb SATA2 drive

 A dedicated astronomy camera capable of 3000x2000 pixels at 50fps will require a fast processor, more memory, an SSD and a USB3 port to achieve maximum performance.